 Step 13: Calibrate zones for leak detection

 - To enable real-time leak detection, you must calibrate the Rachio Wireless Flow Meter.
-In the app’s "More" tab, select "Accessories," then select the Rachio Wireless Flow Meter.
+In the app’s "More" tab, select "Controller Settings", then "Accessories,"; select the Rachio Wireless Flow Meter and tap "Calibrate Flow Meter".
 Follow the app instructions to calibrate.

 - Check your email for tips on monitoring water flow and leak detection with your Rachio Wireless Flow Meter.